TomasDnlAranda/Project-Input-With-Mask/README.md

 # Project-Input-With-Mask

-_It is a project where I consume the rick and morty api, and generate a search engine for the characters of said series, saving the data in the local storage_
+_This is my project where I create a credit card simulation where the user puts the card data and is filled in with the corresponding characters, each of the inputs is validated_

 [Demo](https://tomasdnlaranda.github.io/Project-Input-With-Mask///)